 School of Science, Engineering and Environment

-As a biomedicine student you will also be taught in our state-of-the-art, integrated teaching laboratory known as the Bodmer Lab.
-The Bodmer Lab is a specialist, purpose built facility and ensures our students benefit from the latest technologies to support their learning and remain on the cutting edge of innovation and discovery.
+As a biomedicine student, you will be based in our advanced, integrated teaching laboratory known as the Bodmer Lab.
+This specialist, purpose built facility ensures that you benefit from the latest technologies to keep teaching and learning apace with cutting-edge innovation and discovery.